xyproto/fullname/README.md

 # fullname

-This is both a Go package and a utility for trying to find the full name of the current user, on Linux.
+This is both a Go package and a utility for trying to find the full name of the current user, on Linux or BSD.

 ## Installing the utility